Unboxed-Software/solana-course/content/intro-to-anchor.md

 # Demo

+Before we begin, install Anchor by following the steps [here](https://www.anchor-lang.com/docs/installation).

-For this demo we'll be creating a simple counter program with two instructions:
+For this demo we'll create a simple counter program with two instructions:

 - The first instruction will initialize a counter account
 - The second instruction will increment the count stored on a counter account